realA10001986/Time-Circuits-Display-DMX/README.md

     </tr>
 </table>

-The required 3.3V are generated through a voltage converter (like [this](https://www.amazon.com/dp/B09Q8Q3ZVM) one) soldered on to the LCD-to-DMX shield:
+The required 3.3V are generated through a voltage converter (like [this](https://www.amazon.com/dp/B09Q8Q3ZVM) one) attached to the LCD-to-DMX shield:

 ![voltage converter](https://github.com/realA10001986/TCD-DMX/assets/76924199/d7e42eff-1782-41a6-b751-f22e25e6e564)